 What is medical care like?

 Private medical care in Mexico is generally high-quality, efficient and inexpensive compared to other North American countries.
-Residents may also subscribe to the national health service, although waiting times may be long and service may vary in quality.
+Residents may also subscribe to the national health service, although waiting times may be longer and service may vary in quality, depending on the location.
+For non-urgent, minor ailments, walk-in appointments with doctors are inexpensive – local pharmacies offer consultations with doctors for under $5 USD.
+Over-the-counter and prescription medicine is generally cheaper in Mexico than its North American counterparts.

 What is dental care like?